mildronize/blog-jekyll/_posts/2015-05-06-a-quick-guide-to-writing-scripts-using-the-bash-shell.md

 `#!/bin/bash`

-THis indicates that the script should be run in the bash shell regardless of which interactive shell the user has chosen.
+This indicates that the script should be run in the bash shell regardless of which interactive shell the user has chosen.
 This is very important, since the syntax of different shells can vary greatly.

 ### A simple example